Pterygium inversum unguis

 Pterygium inversum unguis or ventral pterygium is characterized by the adherence of the distal portion of the nailbed to the ventral surface of the nail plate.
-The condition may be present at birth or acquired, and may cause pain with manipulation of small objects, typing, and close manicuring of the nail. secondary due to connective tissue disorders.
+The condition may be present at birth or acquired, and may cause pain with manipulation of small objects, typing, and close manicuring of the nail.
+It is a secondary to connective tissue disorders.
 Pterygium inversum unguis is often asymptomatic.

 Signs and symptoms

 Pterygium inversum unguis is often asymptomatic.
 The most commonly reported symptom amongst those who do experience symptoms is bleeding or pain after clipping the affected nails.

 Causes

 The cause of pterygium inversum unguis is unknown.
 Congenital pterygium inversum unguis is assumed to be brought on by an early abnormality in the fetal ridge and groove formation.
 Idiopathic forms of pterygium inversum unguis may result from the nail bed's distal expansion, which often aids in the creation of the nail plate.
 Secondary pterygium inversum unguis is thought to be caused by abnormal distal circulation.